JohnCorby/UpdateStuff/README.md

 # UpdateStuff
-sort of hacky script for updating my minecraft server and plugins
+sort of hacky script for updating paper servers and plugins